mytrout/Pipelines/Steps/Core/README.md

 # Software dependencies
     1. Microsoft.CSharp 4.7.0 (required because of dynamic keyword usage for multi-context steps)
-    2. Microsoft.Extensions.Configuration.Abstractions 3.1.5
+    2. Microsoft.Extensions.Configuration.Abstractions 5.0.0
-    3. Microsoft.Extensions.Logging.Abstractions 3.1.5
+    3. Microsoft.Extensions.Logging.Abstractions 5.0.0
-    4. MyTrout.Pipelines 1.1.*
+    4. MyTrout.Pipelines 2.0.7 minimum, 2.*.* is acceptable.

 All software dependencies listed above use the [MIT License](https://licenses.nuget.org/MIT).

 # How do I write a "simple" Step?
-At a minimum, each step should implement the [IPipelineRequest](../Core/src/IPipelineRequest.cs) interface which implements [IAsyncDisposable](https://docs.microsoft.com/en-us/dotnet/api/system.iasyncdisposable?view=dotnet-plat-ext-3.1).
+At a minimum, each step should implement the [IPipelineRequest](../../Core/src/IPipelineRequest.cs) interface.

 Review the [NoOpStep](../Core/src/Steps/NoOpStep.cs) for the minimum viable implementation.